jadepeng/generator-swagger-2-ts/README.md

 According to the prompt:
-- input swagger - UI address, http://192.168.86.8:8051/swagger-ui.html, for example, the package will automatically replace the url address 'swagger-ui.html' to 'v2 / API docs' to get really swagger API docs url,  then download and parse it to generate the API class
+- input swagger - UI address, for example: `http://192.168.86.8:8051/swagger-ui.html`, the package will automatically replace the url address 'swagger-ui.html' to 'v2/api-docs' to get really swagger API docs url,  then download and parse it to generate the API class
 - choose generate js or typescript
 - you can customize the generated API class name, API file name